BenjaminCyr/BenjaminCyr.github.io/_pages/publications.md

     - /publications/
     - /publications.html
 ---

-Here is a list of the publications I have worked on.

 ## 2019

 * ### Low-Cost and Secure Firmware Obfuscation Method for Protecting Electronic Systems from Cloning